brahms116/pastureen-h/README.md

 - `PT_TODOIST_TOKEN` -> The access token required for the Todoist API
 - `PT_NTFY_TOPIC` -> The ntfy sh topic which is used to push notifications

+### Deloying Containers and Images

+*** Still need to streamline this and figure out stuff ***

+Read `./docker/README.MD` for information about building and pushing the conatiner images so that the terraform project can reference it

+### Terraform variable setup

 Create the following `TF_VAR`s in your shell environment